aliakberfaiz/compcoding/README.md

  *Format of Naming of Codes must be as follows:-*

- > Each problem can be uniquely identified.
+ > Each problem must be uniquely identified.

   For Example the classical problems of SPOJ have an ID number.

    so the code must be name as:
- >> prog<ID>.extension i.e. prog1.c or prog1.cpp or whatever language you are using.
+ >> prog[ID].extension i.e. prog1.c or prog1.cpp or whatever language you are using.

  >>**The first line in the code must be a comment to the link of the question.**